-5.12.8 Educational institutions
+5.12.8.
+Educational institutions registered as a NPO or PBO

-Property owned and/or used as well as declared or registered by law for educational purposes, including a residence registered in the name of the educational institution and used by full-time employees of the educational institution may qualify for the rebate.
+Property owned and/or used as well as declared or registered by law for educational purposes, including a residence registered in the name of the educational institution and used by full-time employees of the educational institution, may qualify for the rebate.
 This includes any playgrounds, parking areas, sports grounds, dormitories or sport fields owned and/or used by such institution.

-5.12.9 National / Provincial / Local Heritage Sites and Historical Monuments
+5.12.9.
+Heritage Resources